segreeeen/Yrs4J/README.md

 - **yrs4j-native-mac** (not supported yet) - This subproject is planned to include the macOS-specific native libraries

 # Usage
-To use Yrs4J add a dependency for the Bindings and for the Native-Lib (may be multiple) your code should run on.
+To use Yrs4J add a dependency for the Bindings and for the Native-Lib (may be multiple) your code should run on (see *Artifacts & Repository* section below) .
-Example for gradle:

     implementation 'at.yrs4j:bindings:0.1.0-alpha'
     implementation 'at.yrs4j:libnative-windows:0.1.0-alpha'